 Highlights: Loving, Keen, Low-maintenance.

 Are you a fan of truffles?
 The Lagotta Romagnolo dogs, or “truffle dogs,” were bred to track down truffles with their keen sense of smell.
-In fact, they’re the only dog breed used for truffle hunting.
+In fact, they’re one of the very few dog breeds used for finding this rare delicacy.

 If put in a household, they still make fantastic family dogs with relatively low maintenance.
-However, their coats do require some grooming despite being hypoallergenic.
+Just keep in mind, their coats do require some grooming despite being hypoallergenic.

 17. Kerry Blue Terrier